 - Using our influence, and working with relevant authorities, to champion the abolition of illegal and unethical practices whenever they are found

-Four years on from the CIOB Members Forum in Qatar, where this campaign began, the Institute turned its focus onto the UK, curious to see what the industry was doing in light of the Modern Slavery Act.
+Years on from the CIOB Members Forum in Qatar, where this campaign began, the Institute turned its focus onto the UK, curious to see what the industry was doing in light of the Modern Slavery Act.
 Construction and the Modern Slavery Act, Tackling Exploitation in the UK was published in 2018 and criticised the industry’s slow response to the Modern Slavery Act.
 The report highlighted the aggressive business models that create an environment for unethical procurement and recruitment practices, and the systematic auditing failures that allow criminals to infiltrate major projects undetected.